| Confucianism Confucianism, major system of thought in China, developed

 li or natural law inherent in all animate and inanimate objects,

+one becomes a sage.
 Opposed to the li (law) school is the hsin (mind) school

 of Neo-Confucianism.
 The chief exponent of the hsin school